comp-physics/RBC3D/README.md

 bash rbc.sh install-with-mkl
 ```

-Or if you're on a cluster with a PETSc module (PACE Phoenix has one)
+Or if you're on a cluster with a PETSc module (PACE Phoenix has one).
+This requires a different Makefile.in (adding instructions later)
 ```shell
 ml gcc mvapich2 mkl petsc netcdf-c netcdf-cxx netcdf-fortran fftw bash rbc.sh install-no-petsc